Mission of the Commission

 State Priorities and Goals for Community Service in New Mexico

-The New Mexico Commission for Community Volunteerism and its partners have identified the following state priorities and goals as unique to the state and complementary to the national priorities identified by the Corporation for National Service.
+The Serve New Mexico Commission and its partners have identified the following state priorities and goals as unique to the state and complementary to the national priorities identified by the Corporation for National Service.
 These priorities and goals support the mission and purpose of the Commission and are in line with New Mexico’s core values on community service.
 All National Service programs in the state should address one of the identified priorities and serve to further the statewide goals.

 Corporation for National and Community Service (CNCS) Focus Areas